UltraEngine/Documentation/CPP_Window_MouseMovement.md

 |---|---|
 | dpi | mouse movement increments per inch physical distance traveled |

+## Returns ##
+Returns the physical distance traveled by the mouse, in inches.

 ## Remarks ##
 This method uses raw mouse input and does not correlate to a cursor position onscreen.
 Whereas the [MousePosition](Window_MousePosition.md) method returns integer coordinates based on screen pixels, this method allow higher precision input and is useful for games.